6475 Warden Road

 than sneakers.
 Campers must wear helmets whenever they

 From June 22 until August 1st, most of our lesson horses get to go to New York for the most fun summer ever!

 Heather and the horses enjoy getting postcards from you all, so please write us if you will.

-Lessons will still go on as usual and there will be 5 weeks of camp in August.
+Lessons will still go on as usual and there will be 6 weeks of day camp at the farm.

 Raquette Lake Stables: (315)354-4039

 Raquette Lake Girls Camp

 392 Antlers Road, PO Box 249